Least-squares problems#

 Properties of the normal equation#

-We assume in this section that \(m \ge n\) and that \(A\) has a full rank.
+We assume in this section that \(m \ge n\) and that \(A\) has full rank.
 Let \(A = U\Sigma V^\top \in \mathbb{R}^{m \times n}\) be the SVD of \(A\).
-To generalise the relative condition number of a square matrix, we define the relative condition number for a rectangular \((m \times n)\)-matrix as
+For a rectangular matrix with full column rank, we define its \(2\)-norm condition number by

 We also have